Adolf Eichmann's capture: International reaction and consequences

 Many researchers, while disapproving of Israel's actions from a legal perspective, generally agreed that there were compelling reasons to justify bringing Eichmann to trial.
 In particular, Karl Jaspers noted that, although the arrest in Argentina violated international law, it was undoubtedly justified from moral and political perspectives.

 Another consequence of Eichmann's abduction was widespread panic among Nazis hiding in Argentina.
 Notably, after Eichmann's disappearance, one of the most brutal tormentors of Auschwitz prisoners, Josef Mengele, known as the "Angel of Death," fled to Paraguay and then Brazil.
 Mossad operatives had tracked Mengele in Buenos Aires, but capturing him simultaneously with or immediately after Eichmann was deemed too risky.
-Subsequently, Mossad resources were diverted to the so-called "Yossele affair," allowing Mengele to cover his tracks.
+Subsequently, Mossad resources were diverted to the so-called "Yossele Schumacher affair," allowing Mengele to cover his tracks.

-The Arab press, sympathetic to Nazis, openly supported Eichmann.
-Notably, the English-language Jordanian newspaper Jerusalem Times published a letter on 24 April 1961 claiming that through Eichmann, "a blessing descended upon humanity" and expressing confidence that "the trial will one day end with the liquidation of the remaining six million to avenge your blood".
+The English-language Jordanian newspaper Jerusalem Times published a letter on 24 April 1961 claiming that through Eichmann, "a blessing descended upon humanity" and expressing confidence that "the trial will one day end with the liquidation of the remaining six million to avenge your blood".

 Exactly 40 years later, on 15 June 2000, Argentine President Fernando de la Rúa, during an official visit to the United States, offered his "deepest and most sincere apologies" to all Holocaust victims for his country's provision of refuge to Nazis after World War II.
 De la Rúa promised that the Argentine government would investigate how Nazi criminals entered the country and that all guilty Nazis would be punished.

 In the USSR, Eichmann's capture was covered sparingly, largely in the context of criticizing the West (including Israel) for insufficiently pursuing Nazis.
 Soviet media portrayed Israel as a dependent entity allegedly complying with West Germany's demands to prevent the exposure of other Nazi criminals; Zionist leadership was accused of making a "bloody deal with the successors of Adolf Hitler, Bonn's revanchists," thereby betraying the memory of millions of victims.
 The Eichmann trial was seen in the USSR as an opportunity to prosecute Nazis responsible for war crimes against civilians on Soviet territory, emphasizing the USSR's interest in Eichmann as responsible for the deaths of millions of Soviet citizens.
 Israel's right to try Eichmann was questioned only in certain media outlets.